pxlc/ChromeGuiApp/dcc/Maya_Usage.md

-# Using a PyChrome App in Maya
+# How to use a ChromeGuiApp in Maya

 ## Example Usage